The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

 To compute the response function for an arbitrary propagating direction of the SGW one recalls that the arms of the interferometer are in the $\overrightarrow{u}$ and $\overrightarrow{v}$ directions, while the $x,y,z$ frame is adapted to the propagating SGW.
-For a better definition of the $x,y,z$ frame we can write, to first order in $\Phi,$ the coordinate transformation $x^{\alpha}=x^{\alpha}(x_{tt}^{\beta})$ from the TT coordinates (here labelled $t_{tt},x_{tt},y_{tt},z_{tt}$) to the frame of the local observer as \cite{key-32}
+Then, a spatial rotation of the coordinate system has to be realized